ALive-research/Slicer-Liver/README.md

 SlicerLiver is an extension for the medical research software [3D Slicer](https://slicer.org "3D Slicer") providing tools for analysis, quantification and therapy planning for hepatic interventions.

-The extension is currently under development features:
+The extension provides Our method is based on the use of Bézier surfaces, which can be deformed using a grid of control points

 - Computation and visualization of liver vascular territories (liver segments).
 - Definition of surgical resection in 3D using deformable surfaces, as well as the visualization of resection margins (risk areas).

 ### Installing the extension

-1. Download and install 3D Slicer according to your operating system from here : https://download.slicer.org/
+1. Download and install 3D Slicer according to your operating system from here : https://download.slicer.org/.
 2. Open Slicer.
 3. Press Ctrl+4 to open the extension manager.
 Or click the blue upper-right icon with the letter `E`.
 4. Once the Extension Manager pops up, make sure to select the `Install Extensions` tab.